In Matthew’s record of what is commonly called, “The Sermon on the Mount,” these words of Jesus are recorded:

-It is frequently argued that if Jesus did not “destroy” the law, then it must still be binding.
-Accordingly, such components as the “sabbath day” requirement must be operative still, along with, perhaps, numerous other elements of the Mosaic regime.
+It is frequently argued that if Jesus did not destroy the law, then it must still be binding.
+Based on this reasoning, these argue that features like the Sabbath day must also still be operative, along with numerous other elements of the Mosaic regime.

-We may confidently affirm that Christ did not here suggest that the binding nature of the law of Moses would remain perpetually obligatory.
+We may confidently affirm that Christ did not suggest that the binding nature of the law of Moses would remain perpetually obligatory.
 Such a view would contradict everything we learn from the balance of the New Testament record.
-Consider the following points.

-(1) Of special significance in this study is the word rendered “destroy.”
+Of special significance in this study is the word rendered “destroy.”
 It translates the Greek term

 The word is found seventeen times in the New Testament.
 It is used, for example, of the destruction of the Jewish temple by the Romans (Mt.
 26:61; 27:40; Acts 6:14), and of the dissolving of the human body at death (2 Cor.
 5:1).

 In this context, “destroy” is set in opposition to “fulfill.”
-Christ came "…not to destroy, but [
+Christ came "not to destroy, but [

 alla — adversative particle] to fulfill.